Diivix/spellbound/README.md

 ## TODO

+- Need to re-fetch user data for characters when updated.
 - Move menu to it own header component.
 The menu shouldn;t be shown on the signin page.
 - Fix bug with sorting of the ranges filter.
 - Idealy once we load all the lightSpells, we shouldn't go back to the database everytime to apply a filter.
 We should use the redux store, copy the lightSpells, and apply to the filters to the copy.